 It’s also very high in potassium which normalizes blood pressure.

 So this summer, try grilling lettuce along with your burgers and dogs.
 Here’s a recipe for you.

 2 tea chopped fresh parsley

 Optional: 1/2 cup fresh Parmesan or Goat Cheese

 Cut an inch off of the top part of the Romaine leaves off, leaving the bottom core intact.
 This allows you to grill the lettuce without it falling apart.
-Brush the lettuce with olive oil and place on your heated grill or skillet.
-Turn frequently to brown/char all sides.
+Brush the lettuce with olive oil and place it on your heated grill or skillet.
+Turn frequently to brown/char on all sides.
 (They will slightly soften but they should not wilt or turn black).
 You want them crisp tender, and slightly charred.
 Once done, you can drizzle your favorite dressing on top.
 I like creamy Caesar dressing personally.
 Then sprinkle fresh parsley on top, and salt/pepper.
 Optionally, sprinkle Parmesan or fresh goat cheese.
 Serve while warm.